input-output-hk/catalyst-ci/docs/src/guides/docs.md

 git clone https://github.com/input-output-hk/catalyst-ci.git
 ```

-Navigate to `docs` directory to find current documentation
+Navigate to `docs` directory to find the current documentation
 which you are reading right now.
 This folder already has an `Earthfile` in it, which contains all build process.